anantyan/tools-ethical-hack-web/README.md

 # tools-ethical-hack-web
-Tools ini berisikan hack web untuk mengetes keamanan web apakah website tersebut layak apa tidak.
+This tool contains a web hack to test web security whether the website is feasible or not.